 History of the British Museum

 The British Museum is the legacy of one Sir Hans Sloane who, at the ripe age of 92, donated his collection of some 70,000+ objects to the British nation.
-Sloane, born in Ireland, was a physician, naturalist and an avid collector.
+Sloane, born in Ireland, was a physician, naturalist and avid collector.

 His extensive collection was the basis for the founding of the British Museum, as well as the British Library and the Natural History Museum.
 How cool is that?
-He travelled as a well renowned physician and managed to amass his collection from distant places.
+He travelled as a well-renowned physician and managed to amass his collection from distant places.
 I’m so glad people like him existed so we can enjoy what they left behind.

 The British Museum was the first national public museum in the world, providing free admission to the public since it opened in 1759.
-It is still a popular destination with over 6 million visitors coming to check out its exhibitions.
+It is still a popular destination, with over 6 million visitors coming to check out its exhibitions.
 I think I would be there a lot if I lived in London.

 The 19th century brought new high profile acquisitions and expansion.
-Along the Rosetta Stone, Parthenon pieces and classical sculptures, the donation of the King’s Library by George IV added to the collection.
+Along with the Rosetta Stone, Parthenon pieces and classical sculptures, the donation of the King’s Library by George IV added to the collection.
 Additions of Assyrian excavations, British and medieval objects along with oriental art and items made things crowded.

 As the number of artifacts grew, it prompted a much-needed addition and reconstruction to the museum.
 Today’s building design, including the Reading Room, dates to 1857.

 During the 20th and 21st centuries, the museum additions included guides and lectures as well as further expansions.
 This includes the magnificent Queen Elizabeth II Great Court, which originally meant to be a garden.
-Over time, it filled with book stacks and original courtyard was forgotten.
+Over time, it was filled with book stacks and the original courtyard was forgotten.
 This renovation opened up the museum space to the public once again.

-Why a visit to the British Museum
+Why visit the British Museum

-The Rosetta Stone is literally a giant slab, called stele, carved in three different scripts used in Egypt at the time of its creation in 196 BC.
+The Rosetta Stone is a giant slab, called stele, carved in three different scripts used in Egypt at the time of its creation in 196 BC.
 The languages inscribed on the stone are in Ancient Egyptian Hieroglyphics, Demotic script and Ancient Greek.
 The carvings are a priestly decree establishing the royal cult of Ptolemy V as the ruler of Egypt.

 You see, over time, all knowledge of Egyptian Hieroglyphics had disappeared.
 Finding the Rosetta Stone allowed experts to use the Ancient Greek inscription as a key to deciphering the rest of the text.
 This find also made the translation of the pictorial writing system possible.

-One Lord Elgin, who was the ambassador to the Ottoman sultan Selim III, decided to bring a whole collection of objects from the Parthenon back to England in early 1800s.
+One Lord Elgin, who was the ambassador to the Ottoman sultan Selim III, decided to bring a whole collection of objects from the Parthenon back to England in the early 1800s.
 Whether he was in the right to do so based on the interpretation of the sultan’s permission, is still a controversial subject.
 While Greeks would like the statues and freezes returned to their original location, the British Museum feels it has a right to their ownership.

 The Parthenon was a significant architectural marvel with impressive displays of artwork that influenced cultures that came after.
 I found it very impressive while we were in Athens.
 Having said that, I also loved being able to get close to the statues and freezes at the British Museum.
 After all, their beauty is worthy of admiration and study.
-Regardless of how you feel about their location, seeing them in person is definitely an experience.
+Regardless of how you feel about their location, seeing them in person is an experience.